 The Only Led Zeppelin Member Who Used a Stage Name

 From the beginning, Led Zeppelin had a lot going for it as a band on superficial levels.
 It started with the group’s distinctive name, courtesy of either Keith Moon or John Entwistle of The Who (depending on whom you ask).
-Meanwhile, the Zeppelin played the type of music that commanded attention in concert halls of any size.
+Meanwhile, Led Zeppelin played the type of music that commanded attention in concert halls of any size.
+They were also photogenic, and their members had cool names.
+In fact, only one out of the four Led Zeppelin artists used a stage name.

-What’s more, the band was remarkably photogenic, even if you never saw a cute Beatles-style (or a pouty Rolling Stones-style) photo of the quartet on Zep album covers.
-And their names sounded cool, too.
+Led Zeppelin was remarkably photogenic, even if you never saw a cute Beatles-style (or a pouty Rolling Stones-style) photo of the quartet on Zep album covers.
+Their names sounded cool, too.
 There might not have been a “Hendrix” or “Moon” among them, but John Henry Bonham sounded (appropriately) like the name of a pirate, while Jimmy Page had its own quiet distinction.

 You could say the same for Robert Plant.
 All three of those names were given at birth.
 If you went looking for a stage name in Led Zeppelin, you’d only find one.
 It belonged to the man known as John Paul Jones, Zep’s quiet multi-instrumentalist most often found playing bass and keyboards.